To change the information you consent to us and, our ad-tech and analytics providers collecting please click here.

 What we do to ensure the security of your personal information

-We have adopted industry best practices from both technological and business process perspectives in order to make securing your data a key part of the way we do business.
+We have adopted industry best practices from both technological and business process perspectives in order to make the security of your data a key part of the way we do business.

 Your rights regarding your personal information

-You can opt in or opt out at any time you choose by clicking on the ‘Unsubscribe’ link in the e-mails, and we will provide a list of contact options in the Settings area of our web interface.
+You can opt out at any time by clicking the ‘Unsubscribe’ link in our emails.

 As part of our overall approach to privacy and transparency, this section describes what cookies are in the context of our web and mobile interfaces, and what their use means to you.
 At the end, we’ve included some links to help you research cookies and their impact, and how you can use your web browser to control the way it manages cookies.

-– Google’s statement about privacy is here: http://www.google.co.uk/intl/en/analytics/privacyoverview.html
+Google’s statement about privacy can be found here.

-– The Twitter button allows our users to more easily share the content they post to Orca with their followers.
+The Twitter button allows our users to share our platform and services with their followers more easily.

 More information about cookies